robenkleene/audio-references/logic-pro/logic-pro-automation.md

 # Logic Pro Automation

-- `⌃⌘⌫`: Delete visible automation for track or region
+- `⌃⌘⌫`: Delete visible automation for track
 - Double-click an automation point to delete it.
 - There are various options for deleting automation under "Mix > Delete Automation".